How to Cite a Video Game

 Platform Platform.
 (Not explicitly required in APA, but often helpful).

-MLA 9 Example:
+MLA 9 Example (single-studio game):

 Hades.
 Supergiant Games, 2020.
 Nintendo Switch version.

-APA 7 Example:
+APA 7 Example (same game):

 Supergiant Games.
 (2020).
 Hades [Video game].
 Supergiant Games.